Postage stamps and postal history of Palestine: State of Palestine stamps

-Propaganda Labels
+Cinderella Stamps

-Labels issued by The Jewish National Fund
+Labels issued by the Jewish National Fund

 The Jewish National Fund (JNF) produced and sold thirty million labels between 1902 and 1914 as "promotional materials" to "help spread the message of Zionism."
 The "Zion" label was its biggest seller with 20 million copies of this blue-and-white label with the Star of David and the word "Zion" sold.
 Four million copies of the "Herzl" label, issued between 1909 and 1914, were sold.
 The label depicted Theodor Herzl gazing at a group of workers in Palestine, using the famous image of him on the Rhine Bridge from the First Zionist Congress, superimposed onto a scene of a balcony overlooking the Old City of Jerusalem.
 Labels with pictures of Max Nordau, David Wolffsohn, the Wailing Wall, a map of Palestine, and historical scenes and landscape in Palestine, sold about one million copies each.
 A total of 266 different labels were produced by the JNF's Head Office in Jerusalem between 1902 and 1947.

-Anglo Palestine Company
+Anglo-Palestine Company

-Labels were also issued by the Anglo Palestine Company (APC), the forerunner to Israel's Bank Leumi.
+Labels were also issued by the Anglo-Palestine Company (APC), the forerunner to Israel's Bank Leumi.
 In 1915, Ahmed Djemal, who ruled over Syria and Palestine on behalf of the Ottoman Empire, issued an anti-Zionist proclamation ordering the "confiscation of the postage stamps, Zionist flags, paper money, bank notes of the Anglo-Palestine Company, Ltd. in the form of checks which are spread among these elements and has decreed the dissolution of all the clandestine Zionist societies and institutions ..."
 After World War I, the APC relied on the postage stamps of British authorities, which were marked with an APC perforation.